icon-bg

 Total Network Inventory's scanning capabilities for macOS devices are extensive, providing detailed insights into various aspects of your Apple computers.
 The collected information includes:

-• System details: Computer and system unit settings, memory slots, power settings.
+• System details: computer and system unit settings, memory slots, power settings.

-• CPU: Clock speed, number of cores, and other processor-specific information.
+• CPU: clock speed, number of cores, and other processor-specific information.

-• RAM: Physical memory size, installed memory modules (size, manufacturer, type, frequency).
+• RAM: physical memory size, installed memory modules (size, manufacturer, type, frequency).

-• Graphics: Graphics card name and video memory specifications.
+• Graphics: graphics card name and video memory specifications.

-• Monitors: Name, manufacturer, dimensions, and diagonal measurements.
+• Monitors: name, manufacturer, dimensions, and diagonal measurements.

-• Storage: Hard drives and removable storage details (model, manufacturer, capacity).
+• Storage: hard drives and removable storage details (model, manufacturer, capacity).

-• Partitions: Logical partition information (label, file system, volume, free space).
+• Partitions: logical partition information (label, file system, volume, free space).

-• Network: Network adapter details (name, manufacturer, MAC address, IP address, subnet, gateway, BSD device name, type).
+• Network: network adapter details (name, manufacturer, MAC address, IP address, subnet, gateway, BSD device name, type).

-• USB devices: Manufacturer, version, and speed information.
+• USB devices: manufacturer, version, and speed information.

-• Printers: Manufacturer, driver, status, fax capabilities, and more.
+• Printers: manufacturer, driver, status, fax capabilities, and more.

-• Software: Operating system details, firewall information, and a comprehensive list of installed software (including date, version, and manufacturer).
+• Software: operating system details, firewall information, and a comprehensive list of installed software (including date, version, and manufacturer).

-Scheduled scans for Apple macOS computers
+Scheduled scans for Apple Mac computers

-Total Network Inventory's robust scheduling capabilities allow you to automate the scan Mac computers, ensuring that your inventory data remains up-to-date and accurate.
+Total Network Inventory's robust scheduling capabilities allow you to automate the scan Mac computers, ensuring that your inventory data remains up to date and accurate.
 You can configure the scheduler to perform one-time or recurring scans on a daily, weekly, or monthly basis, tailoring the frequency to your organization's specific needs.

 The user manual provides detailed instructions on configuring the scheduler settings, enabling you to optimize the scanning process and minimize potential disruptions to your network operations.